-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 581 Gomez 2015 Support Asks voters to approve a \$2 billion general obligation bond measure to fund deferred maintenance projects in state facilities.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1900 Jones- Sawyer 2016 Sponsor Authorizes the sale of the San Pedro Courthouse and directs that the proceeds be deposited in the Immediate and Critical Needs Account of the State Court Facilities Construction Fund established by SB 1407 (Stats.
+2008, ch.
+311).
+VI AB 581 Gomez 2015 Support Asks voters to approve a \$2 billion general obligation bond measure to fund deferred maintenance projects in state facilities.
 Provides that the funds shall only be used to address deferred maintenance projects on state- owned property and shall be made available for expenditure only upon appropriation by the Legislature in the annual Budget Act.
 Defines a state agency as "any state agency, department, office, division, bureau, board, commission, district, agricultural association, the California State University, the University of California, and the Judicial Council."
-VI AB 314 Gorell 2012 Oppose Requires that contracts pertaining to the acquisition and construction of court facilities be subject to the provisions of the Public Contract Code.
-II AB 2442 Williams 2012 Oppose unless amended Establishes the California Hope Public Trust and authorizes it to control state-owned real property the trust determines it should control, including court facilities.
-IV SBX2 12 Steinberg 2009 Sponsor Provides for the continuous appropriation of revenue created by SB 1407 (Stats.
-2008, ch.
-311) to support courthouse construction projects.
-Creates an expedited authority process for trial court construction projects.
-I, II, III, VI SB 1407 Perata 2008 Sponsor Authorizes a \$5 billion program for the construction, rehabilitation, renovation, and replacement of court facilities.
-Increases civil first-paper filing fees and criminal and traffic fees and penalties to generate the revenue to fund future revenue bonds.
-I, III, VI SB 10 Dunn 2006 Cosponsor Revises the Trial Court Facilities Act of 2002 to allow buildings with a seismic level V rating to transfer to the state so long as counties remain liable for earthquake- related damage, replacement, injury, and loss to the same extent that they would have been liable if the responsibility for court facilities had not transferred to the state. Ι, ΙΙΙ
+VI AB 314 Gorell 2012 Oppose Requires that contracts pertaining to the acquisition and construction of court facilities be subject to the provisions of the Public Contract Code. Π AB 2442 Williams 2012 Oppose unless amended Establishes the California Hope Public Trust and authorizes it to control state-owned real property the trust determines it should control, including court facilities.
+IV

-JUDICIAL COUNCIL OF CALIFORNIA - GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch
+JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch